Latvia - Country Commercial Guide

 For more information about the methods of payment or other trade finance options, please read the Trade Finance Guide.

 The Latvian retail banking sector is dominated by Scandinavian-owned commercial banks, such as Swedbank and SEB, plus Luminor and Citadele – two banks backed by American capital.
 There are no state-owned commercial banks or other credit institutions.
 Latvia does have a state-owned development finance institution “Altum.”
-More on Latvian financial and capital markets is available on the Financial and Capital Market Commission (FKTK) website.
+More on Latvian financial and capital markets is available on the Bank of Latvia website.

 There are no foreign exchange controls or restrictions on capital repatriation in Latvia.
 The supervision and licensing of institutions that provide foreign exchange is carried out by the Bank of Latvia.

-List of banks operating in Latvia is available on the Financial and Capital Market Commission – Banks site (under banks).
+List of banks operating in Latvia is available on the Bank of Latvia website.